CleverCloud/doc.clever-cloud.com/commons/admin-console/custom-domain-names.md

 If you want to make your application available from a domain name which does not support CNAME records (eg example.com in addition to ``www.example.com``), check if your registrar provides a web redirection service.
 This way, you only have to make ``www.example.com`` point to Clever Cloud.
 Please note that web redirection provided by registrars only work over HTTP.

 Remember that DNS changes may take time to propagate (usually a few hours, sometimes up to a day or more).
 It depends on the TTL setting of your DNS configuration.
 For faster changes, you can lower the TTL value in advance, and rise it again afterwards.

-Before changing your domain name configuration, you can lower the TTL of your domain name one day before the migration (like 3min).
-Any changes on your DNS configuration will be applied faster.
-Then, when everything is configured properly, you can put the default TTL value.

 <div class="panel panel-warning">